Constraining constant and tomographic coupled dark energy with low-redshift and high-redshift probes: Introduction

 Past works have proposed such a model where there exists a coupling between dark matter particles of varying mass, mediated by a scalar field that plays the role of dark energy.
-Such models have been first hypothesised as a solution to the coincidence problem \cite{Amendola:1999er,Wetterich:1994bg}, and have subsequently been studied in a number of papers \cite{1111.1404,1207.3293,Pettorino:2008ez, Pettorino:2013oxa,2003PhRvD..68b3514A,2000PhRvD..62d3511A, Gomez-Valent:2020mqn,Gomez-Valent:2022bku}.
-CDE models are among the $\Lambda$CDM model extensions which are still in agreement with current data \cite{Gomez-Valent:2020mqn} and which may help with solving the Hubble tension \cite{Pettorino:2013oxa}; they were, however, proposed before the Hubble tension became significant, and independently of it.
+Such models have been first hypothesised as a solution to the coincidence problem \cite{Amendola:1999er,Wetterich:1994bg}, and have subsequently been studied in a number of papers \cite{1111.1404,1207.3293,Pettorino:2008ez, Pettorino:2013oxa,2003PhRvD..68b3514A,2000PhRvD..62d3511A, Gomez-Valent:2020mqn,Archidiacono:2022iuu,Gomez-Valent:2022bku}.
+CDE models are among the $\Lambda$CDM model extensions which are still in agreement with current data \cite{Gomez-Valent:2020mqn} and which may help with solving the Hubble tension (\cite{Pettorino:2013oxa,DiValentino:2019ffd}; they were, however, proposed before the Hubble tension became significant, and independently of it.
 In these works, the coupling is quantified by a coupling strength parameter, assumed to take on a constant value for simplicity.
-Varying couplings have also been considered in literature both in the context of dark matter particles \cite{Barrow:2006hia,Baldi:2008ay,Caldera-Cabral:2008yyo,Baldi:2010vv} and analogously, between neutrino particles \cite{Wetterich:2007kr,Pettorino:2010bv}.
+Varying couplings have also been considered in literature, such as in the case of a vacuum dark energy interaction with dark matter particles \cite{Martinelli:2019dau,Hogg:2020rdp}, between dark matter particles themselves (see eg. \cite{Barrow:2006hia,Baldi:2008ay,Caldera-Cabral:2008yyo,Baldi:2010vv}) and analogously, between neutrino particles \cite{Wetterich:2007kr,Pettorino:2010bv}.

-In this work, we consider the following questions: what is the impact of a varying coupling on the main cosmological observables?
+In this work, we wish to consider the following questions: what is the impact of a varying coupling on the main cosmological observables?
 Up to what extent can we constrain this evolution with current data?
 Is the coupling strength similarly bounded in all the stages of cosmic expansion?
+Would we be able to achieve a similar, or even better, degree of alleviation of the $H_0$ tension with a varying coupling?
 To this end, we first propose a new phenomenological `tomographic coupling' parameterisation, in which we allow for different amplitudes of the coupling at different epochs.
 We then bin the coupling strength parameter in different redshifts.
-In doing so, we also update constraints on a constant coupling, using for the first time real data from weak lensing, galaxy clustering and the galaxy-galaxy lensing 3x2 pt observable, including cross-correlation terms; furthermore, we use updated baryonic acoustic oscillation (BAO) points and Type Ia supernovae (SNe1a) data, as well as the updated SH0ES prior.
+In doing so, we also update constraints on a constant coupling, using real data from weak lensing, galaxy clustering and for the first time the galaxy-galaxy lensing 3x2 pt observable, including cross-correlation terms; furthermore, we use updated baryonic acoustic oscillations (BAO) and Type Ia supernovae (SNe1a) data, as well as the updated SH0ES prior.

 This paper is organised as follows: in Sec.~\ref{sec:CDE} we give an overview of the theoretical framework behind the CDE model and define our tomographic coupling model.
 In Sec.~\ref{sec:Data} we illustrate the different datasets we use to constrain our model and motivate our choices.
 We explain our methodology and define the various binning schemes we will be studying in Sec.~\ref{sec:Method}; we present our results in Sec.~\ref{sec:Results}.
 We conduct a model comparison in Sec.~\ref{sec:model-comparison}.
 Finally, we draw our conclusions in Sec.~\ref{sec:conclusions}.